This article was last updated on August 5, 2022

 Astronomy has fascinated man for centuries.
 Many ruins contain the remnants of ancient astronomy methods.
 Image technology has come a long way, and the blending of photography with telescopic stargazing produced the fascinating pursuit of astrophotography.
 This has lead to stunning photographs and has led many photographers into creating Personalised Star Maps which blend art and astrophotography.
-Many photographers, viewing beautiful images of the Aurora Borealis, the Milky Way, star clusters, moon, constellations, and other celestial bodies, feel the urge to learn the specifics of astrophotography and join others who have learned to love this challenging photography category.
+Many photographers, viewing these beautiful images of the Aurora Borealis, the Milky Way, star clusters, moon, constellations, and other celestial bodies, feel the urge to learn the specifics of astrophotography and join others who have learned to love this challenging photography category.

 What You Need

 - A DSLR (digital single-lens reflex) camera or a high end point and shoot camera that offers manual settings are good cameras to use when learning astrophotography.
 (Henry’s Rentals offers an excellent selection of quality DSLR cameras.)

 - Tripod – A sturdy tripod with a three-way pan head allows you to easily aim your camera and properly frame the chosen field.